UniversityOfHelsinkiCS/prkl/README.md

 #### Backlog and known issues

-Backlog can be found [here](https://github.com/UniversityOfHelsinkiCS/prkl/projects/1).
+The product backlog can be found [here](https://github.com/UniversityOfHelsinkiCS/prkl/projects/1).
 For more user-friendly way to view suggested improvements check [unfinished tasks](documentation/unfinished.md) and [known issues](documentation/knownIssues.md).

 #### Structure